OpenLightingProject/rp2040-dmxsun/README.md

 If you just want to have a brief look at the schematics without cloning the repo and opening the files in KiCad, take a look at the kicad-export action: https://github.com/OpenLightingProject/rp2040-dmxsun/actions/workflows/kicad-exports.yml.
 It will generate a zip-archive containing all sort of PDFs.

+**!!!
+Upcoming, incompatible hardware change: In the current schematics, we are using 256 byte large I2C-EEPROMs to store personality and configuration data.
+With the release of the Pico W and the need to store WiFi SSIDs and passwords, this will no longer be enough and the EEPROMs should provide 4096 byte in the future !!!**

 ## How can I try it out without spending much?